stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

-In a lazy language like Haskell laziness just changes when parts of intermediate lists are allocated, but they still must be allocated because that's what next step in the “pipe” takes as input, and that's the overhead we want to reduce with fusion.
+In a lazy language like Haskell laziness just changes when parts of intermediate lists are allocated, but they still must be allocated because that's what the next step in the “pipe” takes as input, and that's the overhead we want to reduce with fusion.

 Can we do better if we rewrite everything as a single function that sums and multiplies in one pass?
-Not so sexy, but let's give it a try to see what sort of power we missing with our “elegant” composition of list processing
+Not so sexy, but let's give it a try to see what sort of power we're missing with our “elegant” composition of list processing functions:
-functions:

 ```haskell
 manuallyFused :: [Int] -> Int